openvinotoolkit/open_model_zoo/demos/python_demos/monodepth_demo/README.md

 To this end, the code uses the network described in the [paper](https://arxiv.org/abs/1907.01341):

 > Towards Robust Monocular Depth Estimation: Mixing Datasets for Zero-Shot Cross-Dataset Transfer
-Katrin Lasinger, Rene Ranftl, Konrad Schindler, Vladlen Koltun
+Rene Ranftl, Katrin Lasinger, David Hafner, Konrad Schindler, Vladlen Koltun

 ## How It Works